Guiladg/HeLat-description/readme.md

 | L         | l         |         |          |     | I         | i         |         |          |
 | M         | m         |         |          |     | O         | o         |         |          |
 | N         | n         |         |          |     | U         | u         |         |          |

+# Rules of writting

+## Glottal stop letters

+Alef is never written in words than start with it.
+Every word in hebrew that start with a vowel without any diacritical mark, is suposed to have a preceding alef.

+Diacritical marks over vowels are used to write the two glottal stop letter as part of a word.
+If alef is muted it must be written as a circumflex accent (â) over the immediate previous vowel, if it is an àyin, with a ring (å).
+When the glottal stop is pronounced it is written with an accute accent (á) for alef and a grave (à) for ayin.

+For writting isoleted alef or ayin letters, the glyph that must be used is the regular one, diacritics must not be used outside of a word or unbinded from a vowel.

+## Semivowels

+Marks below the letter are used to indicate the prescence of the two semivowels when they act as a consonant (for example, when they are part of the root) but they sound as a vowel.
+Yud is written as an accute accent below e or i (e̗, i̗), vav is written as a caron below o or u (o̗, u̗).

+## Capitalization

+The first letter of every sentence is capitalized.
+The first letter of all proper nouns (names of people, cities, countries, places, etc.) is capitalized.
+If the name has mor than one word, all of them are capitalized in the first letter (Ṭel AƂiƂ).
+Titles are capitalized in every word.
+Religious festivals and national holidays are capitalized.

+## Abbreviations

+Abbreviations are written as in standard hebrew.
+Acronyms are written with gerşayim before the last letter and the adding of an A letter between consonants when they are pronounced (e.g. Tana"x or T"Ʌ).
+One word abbreviations are written with gereş after the last letter (e.g. Ad').